 There is also a negative consequence of this waiting period: shoppers become aggravated and confused.
 This reduces the positive emotion a loyalty program should generate.
 Most of the stores using LoyaltyLion have significantly reduced this waiting period or removed it altogether.

-ASOS limits customers to only 5,000 points a month, which means the most loyal will be punished.
+ASOS limits customers to only 5,000 points a month, which means the most loyal will be hindered.

 ASOS continues to lead the pack and has launched their program before similar retailers such as Boohoo, Missguided and PrettyLittleThing.
 However, it has taken ASOS over 24 months to design, build and implement their loyalty program, which shows the complexity involved.